Self-Explaining Hate Speech Detection with Moral Rationales: Supervised Moral Rationale Attention

-Supervised Moral Rational Attention (SMRA) is a new self-explaining framework that aligns model attention with moral rationales.
-SMRA enhances standard transformer-based text classifiers by explicitly aligning model attention with human-annotated moral rationales based on Moral Foundation Theory for hate speech detection, following the attention alignment framework of~\citet{eilertsen2025aligningattentionhumanrationales}.
+Supervised Moral Rationale Attention (SMRA) is the first self-explaining framework that aligns neural attention with moral rationales.
+SMRA enhances standard transformer-based text classifiers by explicitly aligning model attention with expert-annotated moral rationales based on Moral Foundation Theory for hate speech detection, following the attention alignment framework of~\citet{eilertsen2025aligningattentionhumanrationales}.
 Our SMRA framework is formally described as follows.

-\paragraph{Tasks Definition.} We address two related tasks: \textit{binary hate speech classification} and \textit{multi-label moral sentiment classification}.
-Given an input text, the first task consists of predicting whether the content constitutes hate speech.
-The second task aims to identify which moral foundations, as defined by Moral Foundations Theory, are expressed in the text.
-Supervised Moral Rational Attention (SMRA) jointly models both tasks by guiding the model’s attention toward human-annotated moral rationales, ensuring that predictions are based on morally relevant textual evidence.